Charged-particle multiplicity and transverse-energy distribution using the Weibull-Glauber approach in heavy-ion collisions: Results

 \section{Results}

-The method was used to describe the charged particle multiplicity and transverse energy distribution measured by various experimental facilities at RHIC and LHC energies.
-The model fit to the charged particle multiplicity distribution measured in the mid-rapidity in Au$-$Au collisions at $\sqrt{s_{NN}}$ = 200 GeV by STAR TPC detector \cite{starMult} is shown in Figure \ref{midrapAuAu}.
-In ALICE experiment, the amplitude of VZERO detector is proportional to the charged particle multiplicity.
-Therefore, we fit our model with the VEZRO detector amplitude measured in Pb$-$Pb collisions at $\sqrt{s_{NN}}$ = 2.76 TeV by ALICE experiment \cite{alice1}, which is shown in Figure \ref{midrapPbPb}.
-It can be seen from Figure \ref{midrapAuAu} and Figure \ref{midrapPbPb} that the distributions obtained from the above model successfully describes the charged particle multiplicity distribution in Au$-$Au and Pb$-$Pb collisions at $\sqrt{s_{NN}}$ = 200 GeV and 2.76 TeV, respectively.
+The method was used to describe the charged-particle multiplicity and transverse-energy distribution measured by various experiments at RHIC and LHC energies.
+The model is compared to the uncorrected charged-particle multiplicity distribution measured in $|\eta| < 0.5$ in Au-Au collisions at $\sqrt{s_{NN}}$ = 200 GeV by STAR Time Projection Chamber (TPC) detector, as shown in Figure \ref{midrapAuAu} \cite{starMult}.
+The lower panel of Figure \ref{midrapAuAu} shows the ratio between the experimentally measured multiplicity distribution and the one obtained from Weibull-Glauber model.
+In ALICE, the amplitude of the VZERO detector is proportional to the charged-particle multiplicity.
+The ALICE VZERO detector consists of two scintillator arrays placed asymmetrically to the interaction point: VZERO-A ($2.8 < \eta < 5.1$) and VZERO-C ($-3.7< \eta < 1.7$).
+The model was fitted to the VZERO detector amplitude measured in Pb-Pb collisions at $\sqrt{s_{NN}}$ = 2.76 TeV by ALICE \cite{alice1}, which is shown in Figure \ref{midrapPbPb}.
+The ratio between VZERO multiplicity and model results are illustrated in the lower panel.
+It can be seen from Figure \ref{midrapAuAu} and Figure \ref{midrapPbPb} that the distributions obtained from the Weibull-Glauber model successfully describe the charged-particle multiplicity distribution in Au-Au and Pb-Pb collisions at $\sqrt{s_{NN}}$ = 200 GeV and 2.76 TeV, respectively.
+The model shows some deviation from the charged-particle multiplicity distributions for most peripheral and central events.
+This is because the most peripheral events are contaminated by electromagnetic interactions and by trigger inefficiency.
+The most central events are affected by fluctuations of $N_{part}$ as well as by detector acceptance and resolution effects \cite{alice1}, which have not been taken into account in the model.